Future Ground Developments

 After 87 years the Club have left their Firs Park ground and now ground share Ochilview with Stenhousemuir.
 The Club found themselves unable to keep Firs Park up to Football League requirements and have signed a five year agreement to play at Stenhousemuir.

-On one side of the ground, is the relatively new looking Main Stand (also known by the locals as the McCowans End, after the toffee factory in the same street).
+On one side of the ground, is the relatively new looking Main Stand.
 This small all seated, covered stand, runs for about half the length of the pitch and straddles the half way line.
 It has a couple of floodlights perched on its roof.
 Opposite to this stand the side of the ground is unused for spectators and just has the team dugouts and a row of small floodlights.
 At the Tryst Road End of the ground is good sized terrace, that recently has had a roof put on it, giving much needed shelter for the standing fans.
 The opposite East End of the ground is again unused for spectators.
 During the Summer of 2007 a new synthetic playing surface was installed at the stadium.

 |Future Ground Developments|